Expensify/App/STYLE.md

 ## Object / Array Methods

-We have standardized on using underscore methods for objects and collections instead of the native Array methods.
+We have standardized on using [underscore.js](https://underscorejs.org/) methods for objects and collections instead of the native [Array instance methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#instance_methods).
 This is mostly to maintain consistency, but there are some type safety features and conveniences that underscore methods provide us e.g. the ability to iterate over an object and the lack of a `TypeError` thrown if a variable is `undefined`.

     ```javascript
     // Bad